Singapore Armed Forces: Pre-independence

-Singapore's military role stems from its strategic geographical location, an asset exploited by both local settlers and foreign colonists alike.
-Archaeological excavations have discovered remnants of fortresses and other forms of military fortifications in pre-colonial Singapore.
-Stamford Raffles, founder of modern Singapore, chose Singapore in 1819 to establish a new British colony with the security concerns of the British in the Far East in mind against the Dutch.
-Thus, Singapore, which attained the Crown colony status, played an active role in British military interests for decades, particularly in the years leading up to the First and Second World Wars.
+Prior to Singapore attaining its independence as a nation state, the British colonial force defended Singapore.

 The Singapore Volunteer Rifle Corps (SVRC) was first created in 1854 as a private organisation, with the governor serving as its first Colonel.
 It was later gazetted in 1857.
 However, participation in the SVRC was weak and it was disbanded on 16 December 1887 in favour of forming an artillery corps instead.
 This was to be the Singapore Volunteer Artillery (SVA), which was formed in 1888 to operate the gun emplacements around Singapore, and is also considered to be the predecessor of the artillery formation of the Singapore Armed Forces.
-In 1901, additional non-artillery units were set up in, including a Chinese infantry company, Eurasian infantry company, and the Singapore Volunteer Engineers, leading to the force being renamed as the Singapore Volunteer Corps (SVC).
+In 1901, additional non-artillery units were set up, including a Chinese infantry company, Eurasian infantry company, and the Singapore Volunteer Engineers, leading to the force being renamed as the Singapore Volunteer Corps (SVC).
 It assisted in suppressing the 1915 Singapore Mutiny.
 In 1921, the SVC was combined with other volunteer forces from Malacca and Penang as the Straits Settlements Volunteer Force (SSVF).

-During World War II, the SSVF took part in the Battle of Singapore but most of its members were captured on 15 February 1942 when their positions were overrun by Japanese forces.
-After the end of the war, the SSVF was re-constituted in 1948, but the SVF was absorbed into the Singapore Military Forces (SMF, predecessor of the SAF) following the disbandment of the SSVF in 1954.
-Subsequently, in 1961, SMF was renamed to the Singapore Armed Forces (SAF).
+During World War II the voluntary military forces of Singapore sustained heavy casualties.
+The voluntary military force of Singapore was reestablished in 1949.